Goof Troop (video game)

-Goof Troop (Note: Also known as Goofy and Max: Pirate Island Adventure (グーフィーとマックス: 海賊島の大冒険, Gūfii to Makkusu: Kaizokujima no Daibōken) in Japan.) is an action-adventure video game for the Super Nintendo Entertainment System developed and released by Capcom in North America in July 1993, in Europe on November 25, 1993, and in Japan on July 22, 1994, and based on the animated television series of the same name.
+is an action-adventure video game developed and published by Capcom for the Super Nintendo Entertainment System.
+It was originally released in North America in July 1993, in Europe on November 25, 1993, and in Japan on July 22, 1994, and based on the animated television series of the same name.
 The game can be played in both single-player and multiplayer mode, wherein one player controls Goofy and the other Max.

 Goof Troop is one of the first games designed by Shinji Mikami, who would go on to be renowned for his work on the Resident Evil series.